Contents

 As a first step, audit your existing reporting needs and perform a gap analysis against the new functionality (e.g., built-in reporting tools, canned reports, data views, queries).
 Ideally, your new CRM will provide increased efficiencies and allow you to build many of your reporting needs directly into the system.

 As you review, you may also learn that some reports will no longer be needed in the new system.
-If you cannot meet the need within the solution, you will likely need to develop custom reports as part of the scope of the implementation project.
+If you cannot meet the need within the solution, you’ll likely need to develop custom reports as part of the scope of the implementation project.

 Not only do you need to plan your travel from point A to B, but you also need to consider how to get around once you arrive at your destination.
 Similarly, your CRM can’t function alone as an island — you need bridges between your organization’s data stores to create a 360-degree view of your supporters.

 When you fly, you may plan for the downtime by downloading your favorite podcasts, sending a couple of last texts, and taking one final look at your email before switching to airplane mode.
-Similarly, a successful go-live requires careful planning and communication prior to take-off, to manage disruptions to business operations.
+Similarly, a successful go-live requires careful planning and communication prior to take-off in order to manage disruptions to business operations.

 Staff will need to create workarounds for their processes during the blackout period when they will not have access to the old or new CRM.
 For example, you might log gifts in Excel to import or enter after go-live.